 Our Orton-Gillingham training is accredited by the Orton-Gillingham Academy, which means that our training program has undergone a rigorous application and site-visitation process.
 Our training meets the standards set forth by the Academy.

 Our training and supervision are offered by Fellows of the Orton-Gillingham Academy.

 We offer training that meets the needs of working professionals.
-Most of our coursework is offered on weekends and in the summer.
+Most of our coursework is offered in the evening, on weekends, and in the summer.